 As noted above, a real property trade or business that elects out of the interest expense deduction limitation must use ADS to depreciate nonresidential real property (40 years), residential rental property (30 years) and QIP (20 years).
 The modifications to the ADS recovery period for residential rental property (40 years to 30 years) as well as the 20-year ADS recovery period for QIP (versus 40-year under pre-Act law) may provide an opportunity for certain taxpayers in real property trades or businesses to shorten their recovery periods while at the same time electing out of the interest limitation.
 An election out would require taxpayers to treat a change in the recovery period and method as a change in use (if affecting property already placed in service for the year the election is made).

-The Act increases the maximum amount a taxpayer may expense under section 179 to $1 million and increases the investment limit (also referred to as the total amount of equipment purchased or phase-out threshold) amount to $2.5 million.
-The $1 million limitation is reduced (but not below zero) by the amount by which the cost of qualifying property placed in service during the taxable year exceeds $2.5 million.
-Both amounts are indexed for inflation for taxable years beginning after 2018.
+The Act increased the maximum amount a taxpayer may expense under section 179 to $1 million with annual increases indexed for inflation.
+The current 2022 section 179 limit is $1.08 million.
+The investment limit (also referred to as the total amount of equipment purchased or phase-out threshold) was also increased to $2.5 million with the indexed 2022 limit is $2.7 million.
+The current $1.08 million limitation is reduced (but not below zero) by the amount by which the cost of qualifying property placed in service during the taxable year exceeds $2.7 million.
+Expect and review for annual inflation adjustments.

-The Act expands the definition of section 179 property to include certain depreciable tangible personal property used predominately to furnish lodging or in connection with furnishing lodging (i.e., beds or furniture used in hotels and apartment buildings).
-The definition of qualified real property for section 179 purposes was also expanded to include any of the following improvements made to nonresidential real property: roofs, heating, ventilation and air-conditioning property, fire protection and alarm systems and security systems as long as the improvements are placed in service after the date the building was first placed in service.
+The TCJA also expanded the definition of section 179 property to include certain depreciable tangible personal property used predominately to furnish lodging or in connection with furnishing lodging (i.e., beds or furniture used in hotels and apartment buildings).
+The definition of qualified real property for section 179 purposes was also expanded to include any of the following improvements made to nonresidential real property: roofs, exterior heating, ventilation and air-conditioning property, fire protection and alarm systems and security systems as long as the improvements are placed in service after the date the building was first placed in service.

 Bonus versus section 179.
 Consideration and comparison of bonus depreciation and section 179 is critical in planning for depreciation deductions.
 Both result in substantial present value tax savings for businesses that already had plans to purchase or construct qualified property.
 Unlike section 179 expensing, however, taxpayers do not need net income to take bonus depreciation deductions.
 Additional tax planning in relation to the new net operating loss (NOL) limitations – as well as the new limitation on losses of noncorporate taxpayers – will be necessary in these situations.
 Further, bonus depreciation is not limited to smaller businesses or capped at a certain dollar level as under section 179, where larger businesses that spend more than the investment limitation on equipment will not receive the deduction.
 Lastly, the years in which full expensing is available may offset the impact where the section 179 deduction may not be allowed due to either the expensing or investment limitations.